 A New York Times bestselling author, Randy has written more than fifty books, including Happiness, Heaven, If God is Good, The Treasure Principle, The Grace and Truth Paradox and the Gold Medallion winner Safely Home.
-His books sold exceed nine million copies and have been translated into nearly seventy languages.
+His books sold exceed eleven million copies and have been translated into over seventy languages.
 Randy has written for many magazines including EPM's issues-oriented Eternal Perspectives.
-He is active daily on Facebook and Twitter, has been a guest on more than 700 radio, television and online programs including Focus on the Family, Family Life Today, Revive Our Hearts, and The Resurgence.
+He is active daily on Facebook and Twitter, has been a guest on more than 700 radio, television and online programs including Focus on the Family, Family Life Today, and Revive Our Hearts.